DHTMLX/scheduler-docs/data/install_with_bower.md

 You can find the full list of links you can include from CDN, depending on the version of dhtmlxScheduler in a [separate article](cdn_links_list.md).

-Installing the PRO Version
+Alternative installation ways
 ---------------------------------

-All public sources (CDN, Bower, and npm) contain the Stardard edition of the component which is distributed under the GPL license.
+All public sources (CDN, Bower, and npm) contain the Standard edition of the component which is distributed under the GPL license.

 We also provide our [private npm registry](#npm) from where the Professional and Evaluation versions of the component can be installed.